FieryCod/holy-lambda/doc/1-02-getting-started.md

       Default: 256
   ```

+That's it!
 We're now ready to start executing the code.

 First, we'll test the code locally, and then we'll deploy the code to your AWS environment.

 ## Run Local Test

-`holy-lambda` uses AWS SAM and Docker to emulate a lambda environment locally.
+`holy-lambda` uses [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) and Docker to emulate a lambda environment locally.

  Execute your lambda code using the babashka task `bb stack:invoke`: